-TV movie review: Dirk Gently (2010), directed by Damon Thomas
+TV film review: Dirk Gently (2010), directed by Damon Thomas

-So, back in August, when I saw the BBC were going to turn Douglas Adams’s holistic detective Dirk Gently into a TV-show, I was terribly delighted.
+So, back in August, when I saw the BBC were going to turn Douglas Adams’s holistic detective Dirk Gently into a TV-show,.
 What a brilliant idea!
 Douglas Adams is one of my favourite writers and the sheer genius of that man never ceases to amaze me.
-In mid-December, safely tucked away on BBC4 where it was sure not to grab too much attention, it was broadcast.
+In mid-December, safely tucked away on BBC Four, where it was sure not to grab too much attention, it was broadcast.

-Before this, I had found out who was going to play the major parts in it, but that was just about it.
+Before this, I had found out Hitchhiker’s Guide film came out, I read someone’s thorough review of it, and was glad that I did, because I went to the cinema already knowing everything that had been changed, so that I didn’t have to sit there going “but … that’s not right!” over and over until finally, “this sucks!”in it, but that was just about it.
 It would have been a good idea for me to have read more about this production beforehand, because then I perhaps wouldn’t have minded so much.
-Before the Hitchhiker’s Guide movie came out, I read someone’s thorough review of it, and was glad that I did, because I went to the cinema already knowing everything that had been changed, so that I didn’t have to sit there going “but … that’s not right!” over and over until finally, “this sucks!”
+Before the

 Seeing as how I have only learned afterwards that the scriptwriters never meant for this to be any real adaptation of the first book, but rather just a “based on the characters”, it would have softened the blow.
 My expectations for this production were high, real high (did I mention exactly how much I absolutely bloody revere Douglas Adams?) so when I sat down and very soon into it realised that hang on, that’s not what they do in the book, WHAT THE HELL HAVE THEY DONE?!, I was disappointed, to say the least.